Now that you have made it to six months breastfeeding you might be wondering if there are any breastfeeding benefits after 6 months?

 Breast milk is undoubtedly the best nutrition you can give to your baby, with added benefits also for mothers.
 Thanks for sharing such an informative article.

 Hello.
-I really appreciate your advice about breastfeeding but the Problem I have when i started guving to my son solid food and
+I really appreciate your advice about breastfeeding but the Problem I have when i started guving to my son solid food and milk he refusing nursing and the production decreased.
+I dont knon what to do.

 Thank you for your advices